ICB-DCM/pyABC/doc/sampler.rst

 It does not matter what you do first: starting pyABC or starting the workers.
-In your main program, assuming the models, priors and the distance function are defined, configure pyABC to use the redis sampler
+In your main program, assuming the models, priors and the distance function are defined, configure pyABC to use the redis sampler.
+For the :class:`pyabc.sampler.RedisEvalParallelSampler`, use

 .. code:: python